Vietnam Veteran's Remains Flown Home By His Son

 Knight's obituary describes him as "a devoted and loving son, brother, husband, father and friend" who was well-liked by those with whom he served.
 Born in 1931, he graduated high school in 1947 and enlisted in the Air Force days after his 17th birthday.
 He served as a clerk typist in the Philippines, Japan and Korea before beginning pilot training in 1957.
 He became a fighter pilot, serving in Germany and France before returning home in 1963 to work as an instructor pilot.

 In 1966, Knight received orders to deploy to Southeast Asia.
-He reported to the 602nd Fighter Squadron at Udorn Royal Thai Air Force Base in January of 1967, and flew combat missions almost daily until being shot down May 19 of that year.
+He reported to the 602nd Fighter Squadron at Udorn Royal Thai Air Force Base in January 1967, and flew combat missions almost daily until being shot down May 19.

-He was described as Missing In Action until 1974, when he was listed as Killed In Action.
-He has been posthumously awarded the Air Force Cross, Silver Star, Distinguished Flying Cross, Purple Heart and six air medals.
+He was described as "missing in action" until 1974, when he was listed as "killed in action."
+He has been posthumously awarded the Air Force Cross, Silver Star, Distinguished Flying Cross, Purple Heart and six Air medals.

 Canada's Global News' Washington Bureau Chief Jackson Proskow witnessed the casket's unloading.
-Proskow was on his way home from El Paso, where he'd been covering the deadly shooting that took place last weekend.
+Proskow was on his way home from El Paso, where he had been covering the deadly shooting that took place last weekend.
 He described an emotional scene; a moment of goodness in a difficult week.

-"Airports rarely see moments of quiet--but for a few brief minutes, Dallas Love Field fell absolutely silent," he wrote.
+"Airports rarely see moments of quiet — but for a few brief minutes, Dallas Love Field fell absolutely silent," he wrote.
 Onlookers stood silently at the window, some wiping away tears.
 "As Flight 1220 from Oakland taxied toward the jet bridge, two airport firetrucks provided a sombre water salute while the ground crew stood in formation."

 "It was peaceful, it was beautiful and it was a privilege to watch," he added.

 Knight's welcome home ceremony stands in contrast to the conditions of the U.S.'s fewer than 850,000 living Vietnam veterans, many of whom still suffer from the aftereffects of combat.
-These include severe injuries, post-traumatic stress disorder and health issues related to Agent Orange exposure.
-The National Coalition for Homeless Veterans estimates that nearly half of all currently-homeless veterans served during Vietnam.
+These include severe injuries, post-traumatic stress disorder as well as health issues related to Agent Orange exposure.
+The National Coalition for Homeless Veterans estimates that nearly half of all currently-homeless veterans served during the Vietnam era.

-Knight's service with full military honors will be held on Saturday 50 miles west of Dallas in Weatherford, according to The Defense POW/MIA Accounting Agency.
+Knight's service with full military honors will be held on Saturday 50 miles west of Dallas in Weatherford, according to the Defense POW/MIA Accounting Agency.